 The characters are totally varied and creative throughout the game.
 You play as ‘Ori’, a tiny cat-like creature exploring the Blind Forest with a tiny circular energy ball ‘Sein’ trying to fix the cataclysmic event that withered the forest and its food supply, that made Naru (the parent creature that adopted Ori) die.

 The puzzles of the game are the real forces, that slaps your face hard & leaves you struggling until you really exercise your lazy brain muscles.
-It’s like trail & error method, but you will rarely find cursing the game.
+It’s like trial & error method, but you will rarely find cursing the game.
 After failing 50 times non-stop or more, the music here again shows its power, enough to fill you up with encouragements.
-However it might take you hours to finish the game.
+However, it might take you hours to finish the game.
 It’s not as short as Inside is.
 It’s pretty lengthy, but it’s worth it.
 Patience and interest – that’s what you need.
-There are very few flaws to pick from, and a whole lot of great gaming.
+There are very few flaws to pick from and a whole lot of great gaming.
 A must play indeed!

 Let us know what you think about Indie games.
 Keep in touch with Spiel Times for more gaming, technology and esports related information, news and stuff.